-3.12 (a) Where an employee is elected or appointed to the full-time position of President, Vice-President or Treasurer within the Union, the Union shall submit a request for leave of absence on behalf of the employee concerned to the Executive Director of Human Resources.
-Upon receipt of such request, such leave of absence will be granted, provided that such leave shall involve no cost to the City except that during the period of leave for the above-noted full-time officers, they will continue to accrue sick credits in their sick banks, for use upon the end of such leave, in accordance with the provisions of the Collective Agreement.
-Upon expiration of his term of office, the above-mentioned employee (i.e., the President, Vice-President or Treasurer) shall be returned to his former position, if such position continues to exist, or if such position does not exist, the employee shall have the option of accessing Article 28 (Redeployment) or being placed in a position in a classification comparable to that in which he was employed before the commencement of the full-time leave.
+3.12 (a) Where an employee is elected or appointed to the full-time position of President, Vice-President, Second Vice-President or Treasurer within the Union, the Union shall submit a request for leave of absence on behalf of the employee concerned to the Executive Director of Human Resources.
+Upon receipt of such request, such leave of absence will be granted, provided that such leave shall involve no cost to the City.

+Upon expiration of his/her term of office, the above-mentioned employee (i.e., the President, Vice-President, Second Vice-President or Treasurer) shall be returned to his/her former position, if such position continues to exist, or if such position does not exist, the employee shall have the option of accessing Article 28 (Layoff and Recall) or being placed in a position in a classification comparable to that in which he/ she was employed before the commencement of the full-time leave.

-3.12 (b) When an employee is elected or appointed to a full-time position or of-fice within a municipal, provincial or federal labour organization with which the Union is affiliated, the Union shall submit a request for leave of absence on behalf of the employee concerned to the Executive Director of Human Resources.
-Such leave of absence shall be granted, provided that such leave shall involve no cost to the City and provided further that upon expiration of his term of office, the employee shall be returned to his former position, if such position continues to exist, or if such position does not exist, to a position in a classification comparable to that in which he was employed before taking office.
+3.12 (b) When an employee is elected or appointed to a full-time position or office within a municipal, provincial or federal labour organization with which the Union is affiliated, the Union shall submit a request for leave of absence on behalf of the employee concerned to the Executive Director of Human Resources.
+Such leave of absence shall be granted, provided that such leave shall involve no cost to the City and provided further that upon expiration of his/her term of office, the employee shall be returned to his/her former position, if such position continues to exist, or if such position does not exist, to a position in a classification comparable to that in which he/she was employed before taking office.

-Leave of Absence with Pay - Union Business
+Leave of Absence - Union Business

-- 3.12 (c) (i) Upon request from Local 416, the City shall provide a leave of absence with pay and full benefits to the Unit Chairs (or Vice Chairs where the Unit Chairs are not on such full-time leave).
-The referenced Unit Chairs (or Vice Chairs) shall be entitled to full seniority and service accrual while on such leave. - (ii) The Union shall provide the City with a request for such leave, in writing, and the City shall confirm their agreement in writing.
-The above-mentioned leaves will commence on the beginning of the first pay period after the City received the Union's request.
+3.12 (c) (i) Upon request from Local 416, the City shall provide a leave of absence with pay and full benefits to the Unit Chairs (or Vice Chairs where the Unit Chairs are not on such full-time leave).
+The referenced Unit Chairs (or Vice Chairs) shall be entitled to full seniority and service accrual while on such leave.